What Do Psychologists Do? And How Do I Choose One?

 Medically reviewed by Melissa Guarnaccia, LCSW

 Psychologists are mental health professionals with specialized training and experience.
-Generally focused on understanding human thought and behavior—often with a view toward helping to solve health-related challenges and social issues—psychologists can specialize in several different areas and work in widely varying arenas.
-In this article, we’re providing an overview of a career in psychology, outlining the different types of psychologists, and discussing how you can find the right mental health professional for you.
+Generally focused on understanding human thought and behavior—often with a view toward helping to solve mental health issues—psychologists can specialize in several different areas of mental health treatment.
+In this article, you will find an overview of the psychology career, including different types of psychologists, areas of expertise, and tips for finding the right mental health professional for your needs.

 Getty/AnnaStills

-Psychologists can be separated into two categories: clinical and non-clinical.
-Clinical psychologists are those who work directly with patients, while non-clinical psychologists typically work in a field known as applied psychology, which generally focuses on broader health and social concerns.
+Non-clinical psychologists, on the other hand, typically work in a field known as applied psychology, which generally focuses on solving broader health and social concerns.
 Clinical and non-clinical psychologists often differ in terms of the education, licensing, and experience requirements necessary to practice.
 Within these two categories, there are numerous career paths psychologists can choose.

 As discussed above, psychologists can have a range of specialties.
 While some focus on the intricacies of our moods and emotions, others examine the different ways we develop during childhood or the sources of certain neurological disorders.
 There is often a significant amount of overlap between these areas of focus, and many psychologists have multiple specialties.
 The following are some common practice areas for psychologists.